DarlingtonProgramming/DarBots-Shared-Doc/standardization/README.md

 #### 2.2.6 Initial Position of a Robot

-The Field `(0,0,0)[0,0,0]` Position indicates that the robot is sitting in the center of the field, with its Robot Coordinate System's positive Y direction pointing in the positive Y direction of the field.
+The Field `(0,0,0)[0,0,0]` Position indicates that the robot is sitting in the center of the field, with its Robot Coordinate System's positive Z direction (Robot Front) pointing in the positive Z direction of the field.

 ### 2.3 Robot Coordinate System